TwitterTrendDectection/TwitterTrendDetection/README.md

 ### ./file/tweets
 The original tweets crawled using twitter API
-### ./file/generateCSV
-Java code used to flatten the crawled data from the web

 If you'd like to run the whole program, you will need to specify the file names in the config.py and also specify the training data and test data file names in the pipeline.py.